trevorsharp/youtubecast-videoserver/README.md

 ```

 1. Create a file named `docker-compose.yml` with the contents above
-2. Point the volume for `/content` to the folder where you want your video files to be stored
+2. Point the volume for `/content` to the folder where you want your video files to be stored long-term.
+This could be on an internal disk or on network- or direct-attached storage.
+3. Point the volume for `/download` to the folder where you want your video files to be stored while downloading and transcoding.
+For better performance, use a folder on an interal disk.
+Finished files will be moved from download to content after they finish downloading/transcoding.
-3. Add the maximum quality to download based on video height (`2160`, `1440`, `1080`, `720`, `480`, or `360`)
+4. Add the maximum quality to download based on video height (`2160`, `1440`, `1080`, `720`, `480`, or `360`)
-4. Add the minimum number of videos to keep downloaded per feed (at least 1)
+5. Add the minimum number of videos to keep downloaded per feed (at least 1)
-5. Add the interval for how frequently to cleanup old video files (in days / at least 1)
+6. Add the interval for how frequently to cleanup old video files (in days / at least 1)
-6. Optional - Point the file for `/app/cookies.txt` to where you are storing a cookies.txt file (used for members-only content)
+7. Optional - Point the file for `/app/cookies.txt` to where you are storing a cookies.txt file (used for members-only content)
+8. Optional - Point the volume for `/var/log` to wherever you want to store additional logs for downloading and transcoding.
+This is useful when debugging.

 ### cookies.txt (Optional)